jpegleg/borg-kube/README.md

 # borg-kube 📦
 Configure k3s with NeuVector and Calico.
 A Kubernetes build script that has automated security policy.

+This approach is less stable perhaps than a lighter resource solution like Tetragon combined with Wazuh.
+However NeuVector does include many appealing features, such as CVE aggregation, and rule development automation, as well as WAF, and active response automation.
+Wazuh and tetragon can accomplish most of these things, but the rule writing automation in NeuVector is superior at the time of this writing.
+See the tips section below when the WUI fails.

 - current test targets 2022-08-16: Ubuntu 22
 - next target: Leap 15